Analysis | Nearly every claim Trump made about Biden’s positions was false

 Biden has promised to abolish the production of American oil, coal, shale and natural gas, laying waste to the economies of Pennsylvania, Ohio, Texas, North Dakota, Oklahoma, Colorado and New Mexico.

 This is not true.
-At an event in February, Biden did endorse phasing out fossil fuels, something that scientists argue is a necessary step for slowing global warming.
+At an event in February, Biden did endorse phasing out fossil fuels used in electricity generation, something that scientists argue is a necessary step for slowing global warming.
 But that was obviously an aspirational assertion.
-He supports a plan that would remove carbon emissions from electricity production — a major source — by 2035.
+He supports a plan that would remove carbon dioxide emissions from electricity production — a major source of emissions — by 2035.

 His climate plan talks about ending fossil-fuel subsidies, but not fossil fuels entirely.
 Biden also does not support ending hydraulic fracturing, just a ban on new permits for the process on federal lands.